Service

 2. Review terms: Find out if your GAP coverage can be transferred to the new loan or if you will need to purchase a new policy.
 In most cases, the coverage will not transfer.

-3. Request a refund: If refinancing results in the cancellation of your GAP waiver or insurance policy, you may be eligible for a refund on the unused portion of your premium.
+3. Request a refund: If refinancing results in the cancellation of your GAP waiver, you may be eligible for a refund on the unused portion of your premium.
 This can help offset the cost of a new policy.

 Can you get GAP coverage when you refinance a car?